 Given the complexities of stock plan taxation, it’s not surprising that 53% of respondents reported that this is one of their team’s top three weaknesses.
 In a related question, handling taxes for award transactions is named as the process that teams struggle with the most – and among companies that outsource some of their stock plan functions, one-third outsource taxation.

 In regards to saving time, think about automating wisely.
 Many companies find that an investment in automation pays dividends by saving time and improving efficiencies.
 Of course, not every task can be automated, but if you are looking for the biggest bang for your buck, consider automating employee demographic updates from your HR/payroll system.
 The benefits of doing so are significant, ensuring that employee information is always up-to-date.
 This can eliminate the need to update tax information in the stock plan system before options are exercised or restricted stock is released.
 It also streamlines some of the steps involved in termination processing.

 If true automation of employee updates isn’t an option for you at this time, one short-term solution is to regularly download a report from your payroll system and upload it to your stock plan system.
 Setting up a calendar trigger can help you do this on a regular and timely basis, and may reduce the number of times that you have to make ad hoc updates when an employee chooses to exercise options or when you need to process a termination.

-This is just the tips of the survey iceberg of information we gathered.
+This is just the tip of the survey iceberg of information we gathered.
 Interested in hearing more?
-Sign up for our upcoming webinar, Raising the Bar: Best Practices in Stock Plan Operations where we will explore even more key findings from the survey and share with you related best practices.
+Watch our on-demand webinar, Raising the Bar: Best Practices in Stock Plan Operations where we explore even more key findings from the survey and share with you related best practices.